TritonDataCenter/pkgsrc.smartos.org/install-on-illumos/index.markdown

 	<div class="row">
 		<div class="col-md-10 col-md-offset-1">
 			<p class="lead">
-				Both sets are built on SmartOS 20161222 for maximum portability and are updated from pkgsrc trunk every night.
+				Both sets are built on SmartOS 20210826 but should work on any illumos distribution of at least that date, and are updated from pkgsrc trunk every night.
 The tools repository is a smaller package set designed specifically to run in the SmartOS GZ, otherwise use the main 64-bit set.
 				Older and LTS bootstrap kits are available from the
                                 <a href="https://pkgsrc.joyent.com/packages/SmartOS/bootstrap/">archive</a>.
 			</p>
 		</div>